This Review Is Especially Helpful If:

 Can I switch from Medicare Advantage to a Supplement during a review?

-You can apply for a Medicare Supplement at any time of year, but outside your initial Medigap Open Enrollment Period, you’ll need to pass medical underwriting.
-We’ll help you understand whether switching is realistic based on your health history.
+You can apply for a Medicare Supplement at any time of year, but outside your initial Medigap Open Enrollment Period you will need to pass medical underwriting.
+We will help you understand whether switching is realistic based on your health history.

 What if my current plan is already the best option?

-We’ll tell you.
+We will tell you.
 Our job is to make sure you have the right coverage — not to change your plan for the sake of changing it.
+If your current plan is still the best fit, you will hear that clearly.